mikesmithlab/Generic/README.md

 - Camera --> Allows taking images and videos with the different cameras in the lab with generic user interface
 - Video --> Allows reading writing videos

+camconfig --> a utility set of functions which provide parameters for each camera that can be accessed from Camera.py